FAQs

 1. What is the duration of study of this dual degree programme?

-The HKU-UCL LLB dual degree programme shall normally require four academic years of full-time study, including summer semesters.
-The students will spend the first two years at UCL and the following two years at HKU.
+The HKU-UCL Dual Degree Programme in Law shall normally require four academic years of full-time study, including summer semesters.
+Students will spend the first two years at UCL and the following two years at HKU.

 2. What are the special features of this dual degree programme?

-The Programme enables selected students to study in two of the world’s key global financial centres, London and Hong Kong, and to gain insight into the legal systems of two important common law jurisdictions – one as the origin of the common law with expertise in European Union law, and the other in an important hub of legal education in Asia.
+The programme enables selected students to study in two of the world’s key global financial centres, London and Hong Kong, and gain insight into the legal systems of two major common law jurisdictions – one being the origin of common law with expertise in European Union law, and the other an important hub of legal education in Asia.

 3. What are the programme highlights?

-Students will be required to take a compulsory extra-curricular placement in the UCL Center for Access to Justice where students will have the opportunity to interact with legal professionals in providing legal assistance to the local community.
-During the last two years of study at HKU, they may also have an opportunity to study a course in an eminent university in Mainland China by way of intensive teaching.
-They also have the opportunity to broaden their horizons and strengthen their practical skills by taking the HKU legal internship through participations in a number of designated clinical courses.
+Students will be required to take a compulsory extra-curricular placement at the UCL Centre for Access to Justice, where they will have the opportunity to interact with legal professionals in providing legal assistance to the local community.
+During their final two years of study at HKU, they may also have the opportunity to take a course at an eminent university in Mainland China by way of intensive teaching.
+Students can also broaden their horizons and strengthen their practical skills by participating in HKU legal internship through designated clinical courses.

-Students are required to pay the tuition fee of the institution in which they are studying.
-It means that the students have to pay the tuition fee of UCL in the first two academic years, and that of HKU in the last two academic years.
-For current year’s HKU tuition fee, please refer to the Faculty’s fee schedule.
+Students are required to pay the tuition fees of the institution where they are studying.
+This means that they must pay UCL’s tuition fees for the first two academic years, and HKU’s tuition fees for the last two academic years.
+For the current HKU tuition fees, please refer to HKU Tuition Fees webpage.

 5. Is there any scholarship available?

-HKU may offer entrance scholarships based on academic merits.
-Successful candidates will be notified of the award if he or she meets the awarding criteria.
-After you are admitted to the University, you may apply for other HKU scholarships.
-Please refer to http://www.scholarships.hku.hk/.
+HKU may offer entrance scholarships based on academic merit.
+Successful candidates will be notified if they meet the awarding criteria.
+After admission to HKU, students may apply for other HKU scholarships.
+Please visit the HKU Academic Advising and Scholarships Office.

 Admissions